a6a-aetheria/aether/README.md

 }
 ```
 ### Properties
-Set or get a property with the set- and get- methods.
+Get or set a property with the get- and set- methods.
 Check if a property has been set with has-.
 Clean up with unset- or uns-.
 ```php
 // Getting a property that hasn't been set will return null.
 $a->hasFoo(); // false